 Heavy oils like Wilmington's or extra heavy oils like Canada Athabasca DC SCO (Athabasca) or the other U.S. California oils require more energy resources to extract and to separate out the usable fractions.
 Wilmington has higher midstream emissions than many other OCI oils because of the amount of hydrogen and heat used to transport and store the oil.
 Crudes like those found at Texas Eagle Ford Volatile Oil Zone (Texas Eagle) are considered ultra-light, sweet and relatively easy to extract from their source material.
-However, oil production in Eagle Ford uses hydraulic fracturing which is more energy and water intensive.
-The City does not use this well stimulation method.
-Sour oils such as Wilmington also have higher sulfur content (1.56 percent sulfur) than sweet oils and therefore require greater desulfurization at the midstream refining level.
+Sour oils such as Wilmington also have higher sulfur content (1.56% sulfur) than sweet oils and therefore require greater desulfurization at the midstream refining level.